Trivia: Pokémon Gold and Silver

 - Pre-release material promised a skateboard item (separate from the bike) that would be allow access to new areas.

 - This image◊ from the magazine MicroGroup Game Review shows unused designs for 2 Pokémon; a turtle that resembles Tirtouga and what can only be described as a Hitmontop and Clefairy hybrid.
-It also shows that Tyranitar going to be brown instead of green.
+It also shows that Tyranitar was going to be brown instead of green.

 - The original Water and Fire starters were completely different creatures.